 - Uses ZFS filesystems for images, then snapshots and clones to create instances and snapshots.

 - Due to the way copy-on-write works in ZFS, parent filesystems can't be removed until all children are gone.
 As a result, LXD will automatically rename any removed but still referenced object to a random deleted/ path and keep it until such time the references are gone and it can safely be removed.

 - ZFS as it is today doesn't support delegating part of a pool to a container user.
 Upstream is actively working on this.

 - ZFS doesn't support restoring from snapshots other than the latest one.
 You can however create new instances from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.

-Also note that instance copies use ZFS snapshots, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete instance copies.
+However note that instance copies use ZFS snapshots too, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete all its descendants.

 Copying the wanted snapshot into a new instance and then deleting the old instance does however work, at the cost of losing any other snapshot the instance may have had.

 - Note that LXD will assume it has full control over the ZFS pool or dataset.
 It is recommended to not maintain any non-LXD owned filesystem entities in a LXD zfs pool or dataset since LXD might delete them.